jina-ai/langchain-serve/README.md

-# Deploy Langchain Apps on Jina 🚀
+# Langchain Apps ⚡ on Production with Jina 🚀

 [Jina](https://github.com/jina-ai/jina) is an open-source framework to build, deploy & manage machine learning applications at scale.